This topic answers frequently asked questions about the backup and recovery features of PolarDB for MySQL.

 NoteShortening the retention period of log backups poses risks.
 If the log backup set that you want to use to restore data exceeds the retention period, you cannot restore data to a specific point in time.

 Reduce the backup frequency (backup cycle) based on your business requirements.
-For more information, see Configure backup settings.
+For more information, see Configure backup policy settings.

 Reduce the frequency of level-1 backup, for example, from once a day to three times a week.